stolinator/w3se/README.md

 Run `pylama src` to view any linter conflicts.

-## Planned Functionality
+## Planned Updates

-Currently rewriting the model/view between PyQt and BeautifulSoup, which should enable the following actions:

-- Improve usability (refactor layout)
+- Improve usability
+    - The list views for adding/removing items and perks are cool, but need work.
 - A more efficient way to find the Wasteland 3 save files on a given system
+    - Should put common locations in the README
 - Sort, searching, and filtering for the perk and item menus
 - Removing perks
 - A more efficient inventory browser (large inventories cause a noticeable app slow-down)